faker-ruby/faker/README.md

 ```bash
 gem install faker
 ```
 Note: if you are getting a `uninitialized constant Faker::[some_class]` error, your version of the gem is behind the one documented here.
-To make sure that your gem is the most up to date, change the line in your gemfile to:
+To make sure that your gem is the one documented here, change the line in your gemfile to:

 ```ruby
 gem 'faker', :git => 'git://github.com/stympy/faker.git', :branch => 'master'